1coderookie/KobraGoNeoInsights/docs/index.md

 ??? example "Instruction"

     Like "How to disassemble the hotend."

+!!! warning "Warning"

+    Textboxes which contain a warning will be displayed extended already to make sure the warning won't be overseen.

 you'll find in there.
 *So please take your time and read attentively.*